DoctorKisow/Document-Library/Document Library/Document Library.md

 ![CIT-254](https://img.shields.io/badge/254-CIT?style=plastic&logo=Educative&logoColor=white&color=B833FF)
 ![CIT-282](https://img.shields.io/badge/282-CIT?style=plastic&logo=Educative&logoColor=white&color=FF9633)
 <br/><br/>
-:page_facing_up: [Where to Focus Your Company’s Limited Cybersecurity Budget](https://github.com/DoctorKisow/Document-Library/blob/8d33dbee54e193c9970dbd56956d9ddc4e36c962/Document%20Library/Where%20to%20Focus%20Your%20Company%E2%80%99s%20Limited%20Cybersecurity%20Budget.pdf)<br/>
+:page_facing_up: [Where to Focus Your Company’s Limited Cybersecurity Budget](Where%20to%20Focus%20Your%20Company%E2%80%99s%20Limited%20Cybersecurity%20Budget.pdf)<br/>

 Please consider reading this article.
 Even though this article is only seven pages long, it contains a lot of good information about how small companies can tailor their limited cyber security budget to protect their organizations [^22].

 [[TOC]](#doclib-toc)
 [^22]: Isles, A. (2023, May 23).
-Where to Focus Your Company’s limited cybersecurity budget.
+Where to Focus Your Company’s Limited Cybersecurity Budget.
 Harvard Business Review. https://hbr.org/2023/05/where-to-focus-your-companys-limited-cybersecurity-budget

 <!-- Resources -->
 <!-- Icons: https://simpleicons.org/ -->